joshuaparmenter/UNITE/README.md

 # UNITE
-UNified Interfact for Test and Engineering
+UNified Interface for Test and Engineering